mike-lischke/antlr4ng/ReadMe.md

 The example file is a copy of the largest test file in [this repository](https://github.com/antlr/grammars-v4/tree/master/sql/mysql/Positive-Technologies/examples), and is known to be very slow to parse with other MySQL grammars.
 The one used here, however, is fast.

 ## Release Notes

+### 2.0.1 - 2.0.2

+- There are changes in the package content (typings are now in the dist folder too, instead of source).
+- There are now index.ts files in every folder and used for the final export index.ts.
+This makes it easier to see if something is missing and to include new or renamed files.
+- And there are some build changes/fixes as preparation for profiling the runtime.

 ### 2.0.0